nigelfiler/Qumu_Elastic_Search/README.md

 ## Scheduled Indexing

-To keep your search index up to date with the latest Qumu Cloud video content, run the connector on a recurring schedule as a background process.
-Here’s how to do it in simple terms:
+To keep your search index up to date with the latest Qumu Cloud video content, run the connector on a recurring schedule as a background process, eg:

 - Set a regular interval: Decide how often you need to update your index (for example, hourly or daily).